codio/knowledge/source/instructors/teaching/viewstudentwork.rst

 ====================

-As a teacher you have access to your students cloud area within Codio.
+As a teacher you have access to your student's assignments within Codio.
 This allows you to view and access any work your students have completed at any time.
 You can enable writable mode to be able to make changes if necessary.
 Changes made when in writable mode are not saved and do not affect the students work.

 1. From the **Courses** area, click on your course to open it.